September 1st, Year of our Fair Lord 10, Central City, Capital Mansion

 There, in a little frame of glass, there he was—how tiny!
 That wasn’t right!
 And he was hanging by the fingers of some small, plain girl, who wasn’t looking at him, just ogling her shuddering, whimpering friend.

 The King stared at the glass to confirm himself.
 It really was him, wasn’t it?
 Yes, it was.
-He was not so average as Farthing, not so beastly as Spade—Oh, and certainly never as old and frugal as Baton let himself be.
+He was not so ugly as Farthing, not so beastly as Spade—Oh, and certainly never as old and frugal as Baton let himself be.
 He was, after all, a king, and a soon-to-be hero at that!

 But then the glass went dark.
 The tiny face was gone.
 There was another face instead, thrown back in black glass, and there was something wrong with it!
 The eyes were missing.
 The skin was slimy, greenish, rotting.
 The hair… strings and dust.
 Unnamed, skittering things chewed at a collar that was hardly more than the moldering shroud of an ancient tyrant.